 The Maryland School of Sailing and Seamanship offers full length on-line Coastal Navigation (ASA 105) and Celestial Navigation (ASA 107) courses over the winter months.
 These courses are full length courses with Captain Tom Tursi, the author of the ASA Coastal Navigation Textbooks.
 The course includes 24 hours of live on-line instructions and students from around the world participate.

 The Maryland School of Sailing has always been known as the place to learn ‘to put that big boat in a small slip’ and is the originator of the ASA 118 docking curriculum.
 The school continues to offer a full length two day docking classes, not abbreviated courses, and students participate in our docking courses from around the world.

-We use Island Packet cruising yachts for all of our basic level courses through ASA 106 and a variety a ocean going yachts for ASA 108.
+We use Island Packet cruising yachts for all of our courses ASA 101 through ASA 108.
 For all courses from beginning through ocean sailing, students are welcome to stay onboard the yachts for the duration of their course so no hotels are needed.